 Our favourite rooms

 Turns out, rooms look good at all angles when they’ve embraced art deco style.
 The hotel’s – whisper it – had a little work done, but it’s by top Spanish designer Lázaro Rosa-Violán, who’s built on excellent bones with seamless touch-ups.
 He’s leaned into deco’s luxe feel with rich wood finishes (we especially like the dark parquet flooring), brass accents and high-thread-count linens, with frosted-glass portholes into the bathrooms adding a vintage cruise-liner feel.
-You needn’t be on the top floor to enjoy sublime views over the old town and leafy Paseo de Vara de Rey: the Premiere Rooms on the first floor benefit from both space, large arched windows and a serene panorama.
-Experimental minibars are more exciting than your usual, but if you really want to show off your bottle-slinging skills, book the Suite, which has a full mirrored bar.
+You needn’t be on the top floor to enjoy sublime views over the old town and leafy Paseo de Vara de Rey: the Vara de Rey rooms on the first floor benefit from both space, large arched windows and a serene panorama.
+Experimental minibars are more exciting than your usual, but if you really want to show off your bottle-slinging skills, book the Dalt Vila Suite, which has a full mirrored bar.

 There’s no spa on-site, but the hotel has partnered with a spa in town.